Vamshirao07/FUTURE_DS_02/README.md

 ## Project Outcome
 This dashboard enables businesses to monitor customer behavior, identify churn risk segments, and make data-driven decisions to improve retention and revenue stability.
 ## Conclusion
+The analysis shows that customer churn is primarily driven by short-term contracts, higher monthly charges, and lower tenure, highlighting the importance of improving early customer engagement and promoting long-term subscription plans to increase retention.